-ENSO Alert System Status: El Nino Advisory / La Nina Watch
+ENSO Alert System Status: La Nina Watch

 Click NOAA or IRI for current discussion of ENSO